Board of Trustees Policy: 5.8

 - Used for personal purchases or private gain

-- If a bidder who would have otherwise been awarded a contract is found to be not responsible, a copy of a written determination from the Office of the Chief Financial Officer will be sent to the bidder.
+C. If a bidder who would have otherwise been awarded a contract is found to be not responsible, a copy of a written determination from the Office of the Vice President of Finance will be sent to the bidder.

-- Bidders seeking the award of a construction project may be required to produce additional documentation to satisfy this requirement (See Construction and Facility Maintenance Procurement).
+D. Bidders seeking the award of a construction project may be required to produce additional documentation to satisfy this requirement (See number 16 - Determination of Responsibility for Construction Contractors).

 - For the purpose of this policy the following definitions will apply:

 - A local business is a business with location(s) in Montgomery County.